diazdc/diazdc-pfb2019/Pandas.md

 ### Data frames

 A data frame is a table-like data structure which cotain mixed data types (strings, floats, integers, etc.).

+## Pandas, like R, uses vectorized operations

+This topic can get a bit complicated, so here's there short answer In Pandas, the most efficent way to perform operations across rows or columns,

+Details can be found [here](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6)

 ### Pandas has the ability to read in various data formats